List of DuckTales characters: Bentina Beakley

-Bentina Beakley (voiced by Joan Gerber in the 1987 series and DuckTales the Movie; Wendee Lee in DuckTales: Remastered; Toks Olagundoye in the 2017 series) is the housekeeper and nanny of the household, and the maternal grandmother of Webby.
-Like her granddaughter, Beakley is an original DuckTales character.
+Bentina Beakley (voiced by Joan Gerber in the 1987 series and DuckTales the Movie; Wendee Lee in DuckTales: Remastered; Toks Olagundoye in the 2017 series), commonly named Mrs. Beakley by others, is the housekeeper and nanny of the household, and the maternal grandmother of Webby.
+Like her granddaughter, Webby, Beakley is an original DuckTales character.

-In the 1987 series, she is shown as a gentle woman of upper middle age, sweet on her granddaughter, and typically wearing a purple dress and large white apron over her front and having two hairpins to maintain her hairstyle.
+In the 1987 series, Beakley is seen as a gentlewoman of upper middle age, sweet on her granddaughter, Webby and typically wearing a purple dress and large white apron over her front and having two hairpins to maintain her hairstyle.
 She is hired by Scrooge as a nanny for the nephews in the third part of the pilot episode, not asking for any payment other than a shelter for herself and Webby.
 She has been in the line of work for a long time and used to take care of the young Prince Greydrake, and she has proven to be a capable opera singer.

-In the 2017 series, she is more down-to-earth than the other residents of McDuck Manor, often offering advice to Scrooge and the ducklings.
-She is much more resourceful than her 1987 counterpart and has worked for Scrooge for years before the series' start.
+In the 2017 series, Beakley is more down-to-earth than the other residents of McDuck Manor, often offering advice to Scrooge and the ducklings.
+She is much more resourceful than her 1987 counterpart and has worked for Scrooge for years before the series' had started.
 Her backstory includes a career as Agent, later Director, 22 of the secret espionage organization S.H.U.S.H., through which she first met Scrooge and adopted his clone, April, as Webby Vanderquack, which led to her retiring as a spy.
 Though her physical appearance is similar to her 1987 counterpart, with clothing similar to a nanny, and an apron around her waist, she takes offense at being treated as her employer's secretary, and has proven to possess impressive strength.
 Her nationality has also been changed to British.
 After years of being overprotective of Webby, the nephews' arrival causes her to agree to let her be a part of Scrooge's adventures.
 Donald and Della refer to her as "Mrs. B".
 Beakley and Donald did not get along at first; though when the kids are kidnapped by the Beagle Boys, they join forces and eventually gain respect for each other.
 Initially, Beakley also dislikes Webby's friend Lena, regarding her as a bad influence, but after Lena saves her life she becomes more accepting of her.
 Beakley's relationship with Scrooge's butler Duckworth is frosty, due to him criticizing her housework.